Winston-C4s/Coursework-2026-power-quality-waveform-analyser/README.md

 - Results written to results.txt
 - Development log included

-#Future Work
-- Add waveform analysis (RMS, frequency, etc.)
-- Improve the robustness of CSV file parsing
-- Visualization or other processing

 #How it Works
 1. The program takes a CSV file name as input from the command line
 2. The file is read using `load_csv_data()`
-3. The Data is stored as an array of `WaveformSample`
+3. The data is stored as an array of `WaveformSample`
+4. The program computes waveform analysis results for the three phases
+5. The results are displayed in the terminal
-4. The first few samples are printed to verify correctness
+6. The results are written to `results.txt`
-5. Allocated memory is freed before the program exits
+7. Allocated memory is freed before the program exits

-# Future Work
+## Future Work
-- Add waveform analysis (RMS, frequency)
+- Improve the robustness of CSV file parsing
-- Add more advanced processing or visualisation
+- Add extra validation for invalid or empty input files
-- Implement RMS calculation
+- Improve report formatting further
+- Add standard deviation as an extension feature
-- Add peak-to-peak analysis
+- Add visualisation or further waveform processing
-- Detect DC offset
-- Implement clipping detection

 -how to run?
 gcc Main.c io.c waveform.c -o analyser.exe -lm

 .\analyser.exe power_quality_log.csv